 His next assignment took him to Thule, Greenland, where he spent a year, noting that his technical skills, north of the Arctic Circle were very much needed and appreciated!

 Joel’s last assignment was Bunker Hill in Peru, Indiana which was renamed to the recently decommissioned Grissom AFB.
 Again Joel’s heating/cooling skills were called into action when he was assigned to the Main Boiler Room which included work with B58 Hustler Bombers.

 Joel spent 4 years on Active Duty and 2 years in the Air Force Reserve.
 Although he did not see “front line duty” during the Vietnam Conflict, he experienced war in the very important role of support for those who did.

 Following his years in the Air Force, he married Sharon and with their three children, lived and worked in Northern Illinois for 27 years.
 He was employed by Associated Material Handling and lived in Elgin, Lake in the Hills and Sherrard, Illinois.

-As a child, Joel was introduced to the northwoods of Presque Isle, Wisconsin by his step-uncle Elmer Christenson, (a former Post 480 Commander), helping him carve a niche in the woods on Horsehead Lake.
+As a child, Joel was introduced to the Northwoods of Presque Isle, Wisconsin by his step-uncle Elmer Christenson, (a former Post 480 Commander), helping him carve a niche in the woods on Little Horsehead Lake.
 In his later years as a widower, he moved “Up North”, where he presently lives serving his fellow veterans and non veterans alike.
 As an active Post 480 American Legion Member, he directs the Good Neighbor Program, providing transportation and Good Morning calls to shut-ins who are in need.
-Joel is currently the Commander of Post 480 (2015), Manager of the Legion Bar and Bingo Caller during the summer months.
+Joel served as Commander of Post 480 (2015 -2021) and was a manager of the Legion Bar and Bingo Caller during the summer months until his health declined.